FERPA for Parents

 As a matter of policy, the university does not release private information over the phone or by email.

 FERPA regulations protect a student’s “education records,” which include grades, finances, and discipline records.
 Physical and mental health records are covered by other university policies, federal law, and professional ethics.
 In general, professionals working in these areas will not release student information except in emergency situations.
 Your son or daughter can choose to release information from these records to a third party, but they may want to release information on a case-by-case basis.
-They can talk to the practitioner or the records office in the Norris Health Center related to medical or counseling records; to the Dean of Students Office for discipline records; or to a hall director or housing staff member in the University Housing office.
+They can talk to the practitioner or the records office in the Student Health and Wellness Center related to medical or counseling records; to the Dean of Students Office for discipline records; or to a hall director or housing staff member in the University Housing office.

 In most cases, the university will not contact you or provide medical, academic, or disciplinary information without your child’s permission.
 In the case of an extreme emergency, where the health of your son or daughter is in serious jeopardy, or if there is a concern that he/she poses a threat to him or herself or to someone else, the university will contact you.
 As a general guideline, if your child is able to communicate about the situation, it is up to him/her to decide whether and how to discuss the issues.